drone/autoscaler-docs/content/reference/drone-amazon-volume-type.md

 toc: false
 ---

 An optional string field, provides the Amazon EBS volume type to be attached to the instance.
+Default value is `gp2`.

 ```
-DRONE_AMAZON_VOLUME_TYPE=standard
+DRONE_AMAZON_VOLUME_TYPE=gp2
 ```